2wenty2wo/usb-copier/README.md

-_Attempting to change from rsync to dd_
+*Attempting to change from rsync to dd:*

+- Copy Progress bar isn't working since changing the copy command from rsync to dd.

 # usb-copier
 USB drive copier example project for the [Adafruit 128x64 OLED Raspberry Pi bonnet](https://www.adafruit.com/product/3531), using a USB hub such as the [Zero4U](https://www.adafruit.com/product/3298) shield.